jevy/pandoc_resume/markdown/resume.md

     * Keras
     * Virtualization: Docker/Kubernetes in Debian Linux
-    * React
+    * React and Javascript
     * Ruby on Rails

 09/17 - Present
-:   **Willowbee.ca - Product Manager, Technical Manager, and Marketing.
-Founder**
+:   **Willowbee.ca - Engineering Manager and Product Manager.
+Co-Founder**

-    Along with a lawyer friend, I designed the most advanced Canadian Will and Testament builder.
+    Along with a lawyer friend, I designed the most advanced Canadian Will and Testament application.
 We are currently offering the wills for free and working on generating leads for life insurance companies.

     * Progressed from idea to production in 3 months of part-time work.
     * Built over 400 wills in the first two days using only social media advertising.